 The Google Earth file (and the Sierra Club BC map) shows the remaining percentage of productive old-growth for all landscape units on Vancouver Island and the South Coast.
 These are rainforest ecosystems that typically grow relatively big trees (good and medium productivity forest) and store record amounts of carbon, but are also of high interest for logging.

 The file reveals that almost half (46 per cent) of the landscape units now have less than 30 per cent of productive old-growth remaining.
 Seventeen per cent of the landscape units have less than 10 per cent productive old-growth rainforest remaining.
 For more information read our backgrounder.

 If you click into one of the landscape units, a box shows up with the following information: name of the landscape unit, the total number of hectares of forest in it (some of the area could be non-forest like wetlands etc.), the number of hectares covered by productive forest (good and medium productivity), the number of hectares that remain old-growth, as well as the corresponding % value.

 The Google Earth file also shows boundaries of parks (this allows to distinguish areas that are protected from unprotected areas within a landscape unit, for example in the Walbran).
 This layer can be found in the “Primary database”under “More” (second item; see lower left corner of the first screenshot on this page)

 Here is an example: The Walbran landscape unit contains 30,380 hectares of forest, 27,634 hectares are productive forest (good and medium productivity), 19,576 hectares remain old-growth (71%), which makes the Walbran landscape unit the only one remaining in the entire South Coast with this amount of productive, intact old-growth forest.

 We can’t do this work without you!
-Please help us protect Vancouver Island’s last remaining old-growth.
+Please donate to help us protect Vancouver Island’s last remaining old-growth.